-To remove the black dye and expect to get a lovely blonde tone is just scientifically not going to happen for anyone.
+Removing the black dye and expecting a lovely blonde tone is just scientifically not going to happen for anyone.

 Fun Professional Fact: If you ever want to go opposite: blonde to black: you should first use a red filer color.
 This red filler color in-between the color process will prevent your hair from turning muddy or too dull.

 The answer to this is going to depend on how you go about removing it.